The 7 Best Day Trips From Paris: History, Wine, And Grandeur

 5. Loire Valley Castles: Become A Royalty For A Day

-A day trip to the Loire Valley is like wandering in a fairy-tale land.
+A day trip to the Loire Valley is like wandering in fairy-tale land.

-The tours usually show you three different castles before taking you back to Paris.
+The tours usually show you three different castles before taking you back.
+Have in mind, that Loire Valley is home to more castles than you can ever see on a day trip from Paris!

 Walk in the flower gardens of the Château de Chenonceau, and gaze at the delicate arches that cross the Cher River.
 The palace is also known as the Chateau des Dames because several extraordinary women played major roles in its history.